maheshnaik-1/AI-BASED-RECOMMENDATION-SYSTEM/README.md

 Concept is Based On: Apache Mahout’s Recommendation Engine

+Used resources like GOOGLE, QUICKREF, YOUTUBE AND CHATGPT for quick reference and to know some info, they helped me complete tasks efficiently.

 # Editor and Compiler Platforms Used:

 I used the OnlineGDB and JDoodle platforms to compile and execute the Java program online.